 The Divvy Details

 DivvyHQ's Sandbox is designed to be a secure container that houses all details and assets associated with an individual content item.
-Content producers can attach files of any type and size from various cloud storage platforms (ex: Dropbox, Google Drive, Box) or direct upload any type of file, provided each file is under 200mb.
+Content producers can attach files of any type and size from various cloud storage platforms (ex: Dropbox, Google Drive, OneDrive for Business, Box) or direct upload any type of file, provided each file is under 200mb.
 The Attachments Tab can be accessed by opening a content item then clicking the Attachments Tab.

 Files can be uploaded either by dragging and dropping files (from your file browser) into the designated upload area or by clicking the choose a file(s) link.
 Multiple files can be uploaded at a time.
 Once uploaded, each file will be referenced with a thumbnail, download button, attachment meta data (via the pencil icon), and a trash can icon for deleting.